 The database aims not only to provide the most up-to-date and comprehensive estimates for tissue material parameter values but also statistical information about the spread and standard deviation per tissue for the different thermal and fluidic parameters.
 This information is important for assessment of the contribution to the uncertainty in a quantity of interest due to the selection of the material parameters.
 For some material parameters, e.g., perfusion, the variation can be large, which in turn can have a server effect on simulation results.

 The IT’IS material parameter database is envisioned as a webresource to be continuously developed and improved.
 General considerations, remarks, and known issues regarding the database are summarized in the documentation available for download.
 Although revised versions of the database have been published, previous versions remain accessible, together with a log file documenting the changes.
 Permanent digital access to each released version of the database and unambiguous traceability is guaranteed by a unique Digital Object Identifiers (DOI).
-Our user forum is designed for users to suggest additional references, to question the assumptions behind the current values, and to discuss possible improvements.
-The goal is to launch a community effort to create and maintain a comprehensive and accurate reference database for EM, thermal, flow, acoustic, and MR simulations involving human models.
+The goal is to create and maintain a comprehensive and accurate reference database for EM, thermal, flow, acoustic, and MR simulations involving human models.
 In the future, the material database will be extended to cover additional physical and physiological properties of tissues, including mechanical elasticity, and more.

 Recent improvements of the database include: